cessvalerie/stroke-prediction-system/README.md

 ## User Stories
 As a medical professional, you can  use this model to:

-Identify patients who are at high risk of stroke and recommend preventative measures based on the mosel.
+Identify patients who are at high risk of stroke and recommend preventative measures based on the model.
 Improve the accuracy of stroke risk prediction and reduce false positives/negatives.
 Better understand the key risk factors for stroke and how they contribute to stroke risk.